What Is a WISP and Why Do Tax Professionals Need One?

 Cyber Insurance Optimization

 A well-documented WISP directly impacts your cyber insurance coverage and premiums.
 Insurance carriers increasingly require evidence of specific controls before issuing policies or approving claims.
-Firms with comprehensive WISPs and verified technical controls typically receive 15–30% premium reductions and faster claims processing.
-Conversely, carriers increasingly deny breach claims for organizations lacking documented security programs—making your WISP a financial protection mechanism as well as a compliance document.
+Firms with verified technical controls and a complete WISP typically receive 15–30% premium reductions and faster claims processing.
+Conversely, carriers increasingly deny breach claims for organizations lacking documented security programs—making your WISP a financial protection mechanism alongside a compliance document.

 Security Metrics and Reporting

-Implement measurable security metrics that your Qualified Individual can report on annually.
-Track metrics including: number of phishing simulation failures (target below 5%), mean time to patch critical vulnerabilities (target under 72 hours), percentage of systems with current EDR agents (target 100%), MFA adoption rate (target 100%), and backup restoration test success rate.
+Implement measurable security metrics that your Qualified Individual can report on annually: phishing simulation failure rate (target below 5%), mean time to patch vulnerabilities (target under 72 hours), percentage of systems with current EDR agents (target 100%), MFA adoption rate (target 100%), and backup restoration test success rate.
 These metrics demonstrate continuous improvement and program maturity during regulatory examinations.
-Our tax season cybersecurity checklist provides a practical framework for tracking these metrics during peak filing periods.
+For firms seeking a turnkey approach, our all-in-one compliance package includes metric tracking, documentation management, and ongoing advisory support.

 Get Your Tax Practice WISP-Compliant Before Filing Season